MISP/misp-bloomfilter/README.md

 misp-bloomfilter
 ================

-misp-bloomfilter is a tool creating a bloomfilter from records in a MISP XML export.
+misp-bloomfilter is a tool creating a bloom filter from records in a MISP XML export.
-The created bloomfilter database can be then used to query logs files without having to share the MISP database where the analysis is performed.
+The created bloom filter database can be then used to query logs files without having to share the MISP database where the analysis is performed.
 This can be used as an alternative way to lookup IOCs without having to share these directly.